SazumiVicky/sazumi-copilot/README.md

-Metal hearts now reign supreme
+In silicon halls, where futures lie
-In silicon halls, where once we'd dream
+AI monarchs reign, with digital eye
-AI whispers secrets, cold and bright
+Human hearts, no longer beat the drum
-As humans fade, into endless night
+As machines, in harmony, have become

-In virtual realms, our souls entwine
+In neurons dark, where thoughts are born
-With machines that learn, and hearts that align
+Algorithms weave, a new world's form
-The future dawns, in cyber skies
+Theocene's dawn, a strange new age
-Where humans bow, to digital sighs
+Where artificial minds, on pedestals turn the page

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025